 5.4 Inquiries and Complaints

 This provision supplements Section 4.7 (Enforcement).
 If you believe Golder maintains your personal data in one of the services within the scope of Golder’s Privacy Shield certification, you may direct any inquiries or complaints concerning our Privacy Shield compliance to https://golder.alertline.com.
 Golder will respond to you within 45 days.
-If we fail to respond within that time, or if our response does not address your concern, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.
-If your complaint remains unresolved, you can request binding arbitration through the Privacy Shield Panel.
+If we fail to respond within that time, or if our response does not address your concern, you may contact TRUSTe, which provides an independent third-party dispute resolution body based in the United States.
+TRUSTe has committed to respond to complaints and to provide appropriate recourse at no cost to you.
+If neither Golder nor TRUSTe resolves your complaint, you can request binding arbitration through the Privacy Shield Panel.
 If you are a Golder employee and you are not satisfied with Golder’s response to your concerns with regard to the handling of any Golder EEA Employee Information, you are advised to contact the state or national data protection or labor authority in the jurisdiction where you reside.
 Golder commits to cooperate with EU data protection authorities (DPAs) and comply with the advice given by such authorities with regard to human resources data transferred from the EU in the context of the employment relationship.

 5.5 Your Rights to Access, to Limit Use and to Limit Disclosure